seanblanchfield/blog/current/_posts/2024-05-22-my-smart-home-dashboard.md

 1. Use the navigation tools (Orbit, Pan, Zoom) to position the camera and adjust the view of your floor until you have the desired perspective.
 Try to keep the camera angle consistent so that the final renders of each floor make sense together (and aren't rotated 90&deg; from each other, for example).
 If you want the scene to remember a new camera angle you need to click the "update" (&#128260;) button on the Scenes panel.
 1. Click on the plus button (⊕) in the Scenes panel to create a new scene.
 1. Double-click on the scene tab in the Scenes panel to rename it.
 Choose a descriptive name that helps you identify the view or perspective saved in the scene.
+1. You can also select any geometry you want to exclude from the scene and hide it.
+It will only be hidden in this scene.
 1. Repeat for each floor.
 For example, I ended up with three scenes: *downstairs*, *upstairs* and *attic*.

 ![Sketchup showing my "Attic" scene](/images/2024/05/floorplan/scenes.jpg){: .captioned }